Duane Washum

 But those who think it's a hoax would be wrong.
 Duane is a real ex-Mason and his claims are quite well known to those in Nevada.
 In a 'Rodney 'No Respect' Dangerfield'* sort of way, however, Duane has been unable to persuade even his own family members of the authenticity of his claims.
 His brother, who sponsored his application initially, has continued with active involvement in the fraternity.
 Jim is a Past Master of that same lodge yet - strangely - he saw none of the anti-religious things Duane claims are so rampant in Freemasonry.
 He too served that lodge as its Master following dozens of others who had done likewise but strangely, it was only Duane who found these many 'irreligious activities'.
 It's a shame that such screwball behavior by one family member can bring so much embarrassment to the rest but Duane is not alone: another anti-Mason, Ken Mitchell, has a nearly identical family situation.

 Duane blazed into electronic notoriety when he obtained a CompuServe account and began to post defamatory messages about Masons and Masonry in the mid-1990s.
 Reasoned, rational rebuttals by Masons, however, kept Duane and several of his supporters off-guard.
-Duane has since moved on to other methods for preaching his views, realizing that only in a one-on-one situation does he have a chance of pulling the wool over someone's eyes.
+Duane has since moved on to other methods for proselytizing, realizing that only in a one-on-one situation does he have a chance of pulling the wool over someone's eyes.
 Duane's 'prayer requests' were regularly included by a self-created "minister" and air-conditioning contractor and who posted such things (along with input from another anti-Mason involved in the Promise Keepers movement) for a time.
 They've now faded into oblivion but Duane continues his internet crusade.

 In mid-October, 1998, Duane had a new, more enriched and extensive 'Testimony' to share.